Tuteja-Lab/gen349_week_14_15/lecture/Week15_lecture.md

 <img src="/images/File_diagram.png" />

-- For all the image examples, the red boxes mark the resulting intervals of the commands.
+#### For all the image examples below, the red boxes mark the resulting intervals of the commands.

 #### Default behavior:
 By default, if an overlap is found, `bedtools intersect` reports the shared interval between the two overlapping regions.

 For example, `bedtools intersect -a file1.bed -b file2.bed`

-What are A file and B file in this case?
+What is the A file and B file in this case?

 <img src="/images/bedtools-default.PNG" />